IHCCCloudDevOps/docs/aws/cognito.md

       })
    ```
 3. run `npx ampx sandbox` (this requires you to have fresh keys in your aws config file)
 4. Now you can use `Authenticator` from `@aws-amplify` package to wrap components in conditional authentication against the server.
+Read more here: https://docs.amplify.aws/nextjs/build-a-backend/auth/connect-your-frontend/using-the-authenticator/

 ```js
 import { Authenticator } from "@aws-amplify/ui-react";